 This will be your first time living in New Jersey.
 What are you looking forward to?

 Life often takes some mysterious twists and turns, it has been quite a journey.
 When I left Arizona in 1985 to go to law school, it was with the intention of “three and out” and then to return to that beautiful, beloved, but often-troubled state.
 Instead, I spent 13 years on the East Coast in Boston and Washington, D.C.
-When I finally made it back to Arizona, I never expect to return to the East Coast but then I was offered a position in President Obama’s Administration.
+When I finally made it back to Arizona, I never expected to return to the East Coast but then I was offered a position in President Obama’s Administration.
 Now I am here in New Jersey eager to embrace this next chapter and learn from the natives about the state and this incredibly complex and interesting Newark community.